mafof/node-red-contrib-xiaomi-smart-home/README.md

 - no_motion
 - rotate
 - ip
+- channel_0
+- channel_1

 That would apply to this property, you need write in function:
 ```javascript
 msg.payload.voltage; // or temperature, humidity, no_motion and other...
 return msg;
 ```
+# Example input date:
+input module must be in format JSON, and have next view: <br>
+{"model": "gateway", "sid": "you sid", "command": "you command for example rgb", "value": you value for example 4286578816} <br>
+<a href="https://flows.nodered.org/flow/a35d538fcb9be04fcc2f2fcfc88ed9b3">Example flow</a>